 * Brent falls after brief recovery in previous session

-* Supplies pressure prices but geopolitical tensions cap losses
+* Supplies pressure prices but geopolitical tensions cap

 * Coming up: U.S. weekly jobless claims - 1230 GMT